shsagir/play-area-sync/docs/domains-old-app.md

 * [Gandi](https://wiki.gandi.net/en/domains/management/domain-as-website/forwarding)
 * [1&1](http://help.1and1.com/domains-c36931/manage-domains-c79822/domain-destination-c38672redirectforward-your-domain-a594868.html)

-**Alternative:** If your domain provider does not support forwarding, you can use a [forwarding service](/external-services#toc-domain-forwarding-as-a-service).
+**Alternative:** If your domain provider does not support forwarding, you can use a DNS forwarding service.

 #### Solution 3: Use CloudFlare